Life & Faith Questions

 Do I need Jesus in my life?

-We get it!
-Because we’ve all been there too . . .
+We get it.
+We’ve been there, too . . .

-Life was never supposed to be this way.
+Life wasn't meant to be this way.

 We need a Rescuer.